Working with Files & Directories in Python

 List files in directory

-To show all files that exist in a directory, use os.listdir(path_to_directory)
+To show all files in a directory, use os.listdir(path_to_directory)

 :